 Welcome to this portal into the mysteries of Sophia.
 May we be open vessels to remember the treasure that she has given us.

 The Story of Sophia spans many eras, many cultures, many religious movements.
 From the Jewish mystics of Shekinah, the Taoist lovers of The Mysterious Female, to the Persian, Jewish, Ismaelian, and early Christian gnostics, this figure of struggle and light has taken on many forms.
-She weaves through the Old Testament books of Wisdom and Solomon, is hinted at in some New Testament, and she makes a profound appearance in many of the recently recovered books of gnosis in the Nag Hammadi Library.
+She weaves through the Old Testament books of Wisdom and Solomon, is hinted at in some New Testament books, and she makes a profound appearance in many of the recently recovered books of gnosis in the Nag Hammadi Library.

-Thomas Acquinas was struck hard by her message.
+Thomas Aquinas was struck hard by her message.
 “This is Wisdom, namely the Queen of the South, who is said to have come from the east, like unto the Morning Rising…” (quoted from Aurora Consurgens, von Franz, 2000).

 Dearly beloved!
 I have called you so often